nfotani1/hello-world/file.md

 Here is a test file.

+Modifying this file, which was eliminated later.
+What happens in this case?